n0rthern-light/encryptor/README.md

 ## Simple python module wrapper around C++ ChaCha20-Sha256 cryptor binary.

-The encryption algorithm uses chacha20 cipher with 32 byte key for encryption and sha256 for built-in integrity check.
+The encryption algorithm uses the chacha20 cipher with a 32-byte key for encryption and sha-256 for built-in integrity checking.
-Due to random nonce it provides an unique output every run.
+Due to the random nonce, it provides a unique output on every run.

 ## Usage
 1. Compile cryptor bin
 ```sh
 chmod +x compile.sh